-Academics from Queen’s have recently been admitted as members of the Royal Irish Academy.
+Two distinguished academics from Queen’s have been admitted as members to the Royal Irish Academy for 2021.

-Professor Christopher Marsh, Professor Steven Bell, and Professor Christopher Elliott from Queen’s University were admitted alongside 29 new members for 2020 through a remote Admittance Ceremony on Friday 22 May.
+Professor Janice Carruthers and Professor Richard Schoch, both from the School of Arts, English and Languages at Queen’s, were admitted alongside 27 new members for 2021 through a remote Admittance Ceremony on 21 May.

 The members were admitted in recognition of their outstanding academic achievements.